Click Thumbnails to Enlarge

 By Greg Fountain

-Month 1 running a Ford Focus ST - why we're running Ford's hottest hatch on the CAR fleet
+Month one running a Ford Focus ST - why we're running Ford's hottest hatch on the CAR fleet

 Recognise this fast Ford?
 It’s the same Focus ST that took on Pagani, Lotus et al in our recent end-of-year performance car extravaganza (CAR magazine, December 2012).
 That was a baptism of fire for our new long-termer, which had an understandably tough time against the purebred sports cars as they cruelly but perhaps predictably exposed its humdrum hatchback underpinnings.